 Sow carrot seeds as thinly as possible to help them grow best.
 A seed sower can help.
 If you do find the seeds clumping together you will need to thin them out once they have germinated.
 Ideally the seeds will be a quarter of an inch deep and 3-4 inches apart, depending on the variety.
 Each row should be spaced about 1 ft apart.
-Cover the seeds with a layer of fine compost or vermiculite.
+Use row cover for the seeds – such as a layer of fine compost or vermiculite.

 For successive harvests, sow seeds at 3 week intervals.
 Most varieties will take between 70 and 80 days to mature.
 Sow your last set of seeds 2-3 months before your first expected frost of the winter.
 This ensures you won’t lose any crops to the colder temperatures.
 In USDA zones 8 and warmer plants can be planted in the fall or winter months.

 Keep the soil moist by gently watering carrots on a regular basis.
 Regular watering carrots also helps to prevent a hard crust of soil from forming.
 This can stop small seeds from germinating.

 Germination of carrots can take up to 3 weeks.

 How to Care for Carrots

 Once germinated there are a few simple things you need to remember to care for carrots.
 Following these simple steps will ensure you learn how to grow carrots successfully.

 As the plants grow you may need to thin the carrots out to their correct spacing.
 Crowded plants will produce misshapen or deformed roots.

-When the tops of the plants are 2 inches high, thin to 1 inch apart.
-Two weeks later thin again to a spacing of between 3-4 inches.
+When the carrot tops of the plants are 2 inches high, thin the carrot tops to 1 inch apart.
+Two weeks later thin the carrot tops again to a spacing of between 3-4 inches.
 This final distance will depend on the variety of carrots you are growing.
 Consult the seed packet for the exact distance.